dmehta09/user_management_api_doc/Witsby User management API Documentation.md

     - **Then**: Server responds with status `200 with an error message`.

-#### 8.Create Custom District or School
+#### 8. Create Custom District or School
 ​
 - **GraphQL Mutation**:
 ​
 This mutation allows to create a custom school or district by providing various details such as location, contact information, and educational parameters.
 The mutation takes an input with specific fields to create a new school or district record in the system.
 It provides a convenient way to add custom educational entities to the system.

     ```graphql
     mutation Mutation($customSchoolAndDistrictInput: CustomSchoolAndDistrictInput!) {